igorkaluga/scheme-interpreter-fp/README.md

 # Scheme Interpreter in Python
-This is the final project for the 61A - Structure and Interpretation of Computer Programs @ Berekely class.
+This is the final project for the 61A - Structure and Interpretation of Computer Programs @ Berekely.

 Uses lexical and syntactic analysis with input parsing.
 //going to add more info in the future